wdporter/i-am-that-vuepress/39-by-itself-nothing-has-existence/readme.md

 **M:**&ensp;To me you are your own God.
 But if you think otherwise, think to the end.
 If there be God, then all is God’s and all is for the best.
 Welcome all that comes with a glad and thankful heart.
-And love all creätures.
+And love all creatures.
 This too will take you to your Self.

 <script>